prashant-misra/disaster_response/README.md

-# Disaster Response Pipeline Project
+# Disaster Response Pipeline Project -- Prashant Misra
+Fixed and reuploaded
 I have used basic Pipeline skills to process and distinguish texts received from a disaster spot.
 Here I have used data provided by Figure Eight and build an model for an App that classifies text messages during need of hour to proper place.

 ### Table of Contents: